-Do’s and Don’ts of Family Weekend (and Anytime You Visit Your Kid in College)
+Do’s and Don’ts of Parents Weekend (and Anytime You Visit Your Kid in College)

 DO show up bearing gifts.
 Nothing makes a parent more endearing than showing up with local treats, homemade goodies or fun and foolish items that can be shared with roommates or new friends up and down the hall.

 DON’T visit the actual dorm room or risk being overcome with the urge to straighten, clean and restore the surroundings to their move-in day condition.
 If you do, foolishly, visit the dorm room, stay away from the bathroom.
 Just a word to the wise.

 DO use this face-to-face visit as a chance to tell your almost adult child how proud you are of the journey she has taken and the initiative she has shown.
 No child tires of hearing of their parent’s pride.
 For me this was a chance to say some of the heartfelt things that were swept away on a sea of tears at drop-off a few months earlier.

 DON’T assume that everything is going perfectly well.
 College life is complex and as one of my kids put it, “a time of high highs and low lows.”
 It is all too common for college students to be swayed by other overpowering influence of social media into believing everyone else is managing their life better.

 DO listen, without interruptions, to the challenges of academic life and the pressure of social life in college.
 This concentrated time, without the many distractions of home, is a chance to hear how your college student is really faring.